elankath/mcmdesign/src/mcm_facilities.md

 #### permits.PermitGiver

-`permits.PermitGiver` provides the ability to register, obtain, release and delete permits for a given key.
+`permits.PermitGiver` provides the ability to register, obtain, release and delete a number of permits for a given key.
 All operations are concurrent safe.

 ```go
 type PermitGiver interface {